AliCemDas/simplebanking/README.md

 BONUS
 Th bank account post method must do omething special for each Transaction type. e.g. post(DepositTransaction) and post(WithdrawalTransaction.
 This solution will work but creating families of overloaded methods is discouraged as it causes problems with maintenance.
 Consider, if we added more Transaction subclasses we would need to keep changing the BankAccount class, overloading even more post methods.
 It is considered bad form in OO  to write case statements based on the type of objects.
 It also has the same maintenance problems as the first solution.
 Adding more Transaction subclasses would require changes.
-Find a solution to delegate the operation using polymorphism so that the Bankount is never changed by introducing new transaaction types.
+Find a solution to delegate the operation using polymorphism so that the Bank account is never changed by introducing new transaaction types.